Identifying somatic mutation has always been challenging.

 The tumor specimen is sufficiently admixed with the surrounding normal tissue (<90% tumor content) to establish normal baseline

-The schem below shows the workflow of GSZ.
+The scheme below shows the workflow of GSZ.
 At its core, it is implements Markov chain Monte Carlo (MCMC) to categorize mutational state based on the mutation allele frequency and CNV provided.

 In general, MCMC makes function of question of interest following assumed distribution.
 It then performs sampling under Markov process in which the transition probability fits the distribution assumption.
 As the function converges, we get our function with approximated parameters.